R Shiny for Enterprise Application Development: 6 Lessons for Building Shiny Apps

 Shiny has an unmatched speed of development.
 This speed enabled us to strike our first technology partnership with a Fortune 500 company: we implemented a proof of concept of the requested application within 24 hours.
 This would have been impossible using any other framework or programming language.

 Fast prototyping is especially important for strategic business management.
-Volatility, uncertainty, complexity, and ambiguity – VUCA – is now the norm in many industries and requires a new approach to decision making.
+Volatility, uncertainty, complexity, and ambiguity – VUCA – is now the norm in many industries and requires a new approach to decision-making.
 In this context, R Shiny can offer a remedy to the most pain points affecting data science teams focused on innovation.

 Compared to spreadsheets, R Shiny gives you the tools to create an attractive user interface and introduce automation in the background.
 It makes the development work more efficient when dealing with shared resources, reproducibility, and most importantly, the source code.

 Switching from a spreadsheet to a Shiny app can give your organization the competitive edge that comes with improved efficiency.
-Apart from the core functionalities for data manipulation, conditional formatting or pivot tables, Shiny applications offer additional features like plotting and expandable rows.
+Apart from the core functionalities for data manipulation, conditional formatting, or pivot tables, Shiny applications offer additional features like plotting and expandable rows.
 This way, your data solutions are no longer limited in terms of advanced analytics and data quality or versioning and scalability.

 You might be wondering how R Shiny compares to the BI tools featured in Gartner’s Magic Quadrant.
 Business Intelligence applications such as Tableau and PowerBI have their rightful place among top data management tools but it comes at a price.
 Because they don’t give you access to source code, you are limited to the features included in the selected plan.
 If full customization and version control are among your priorities, opting for R Shiny can be a strategic move.
 Plus, Shiny apps generate virtually no running fees and offer better Machine Learning (ML) possibilities.

-All in all, a Shiny app is the perfect choice whenever you need a data product that is more complex than a spreadsheet or a BI dashboard.
+All in all, a Shiny app is a perfect choice whenever you need a data product that is more complex than a spreadsheet or a BI dashboard.
 The more so, if you’re not entirely sure of the scope and requirements of the project.
 In such cases, R Shiny gives you the freedom to experiment and quickly validate your ideas.
 This, in turn, is crucial for many R&D initiatives.
 R Shiny can empower your data team to develop cutting-edge solutions that are fit-for-purpose and seamlessly connected to your internal resources.

 Now that you’ve done your due diligence for technology choice, imagine a Shiny app that you want to build.
 I’ll walk you through the process of development and implementation.
 I’ll be pointing out the project milestones and adding useful tips to help you avoid common mistakes and drawbacks.